Research shows that giving kids daily chores can help them in school, with relationships, and later in their

 - Pick a time of the day: To help both kids and parents to remember to do chores it helps to agree on a time of day that works for everyone.
 If your kids are early morning risers, chores can be completed before going to school, or if they tend to sleep in, fit them in just before or after dinner.
 The key is to have a specific time of day when both you and your kids will remember that it’s time to do chores.

-- Use visual reminders: Having prominent visual reminders of the agreed upon chores can help both parents and kids remember that chores are now apart of the daily routine.
+- Use visual reminders: Having prominent visual reminders of the agreed-upon chores can help both parents and kids remember that chores are now apart of the daily routine.
 These printable chore cards, that can be placed on refrigerators or bulletin boards, can serve as reminders with their large images and bold colors.
+For older kids, this chore chart is a helpful way to keep track of who is responsible for different chores.

 - Focus less on how many chores and more on developing a sense of responsibility: Parents often wonder how many chores their children should do every day.
 The number of chores will differ from family to family and how much time children have.
 The main goal with chores is to develop a sense of responsibility in our children.
 While in some families it makes sense for kids to have a number of daily responsibilities, other families may decide that a once-a-month family cleaning day plus a few smaller daily chores work best.